 Our presentation contains "forward-looking" statements or projections based on current expectations.
 These statements are not guarantees of future performance and are subject to risks and uncertainties.
 Actual results may differ materially due to: the availability of US government funding due to budgetary or debt ceiling constraints; changes in customer priorities; additional costs or schedule revisions.
-Actual results may also effect the capitalization changes on earnings per share; the allowability of costs under government cost accounting divestitures or joint ventures; the timing and availability of future government awards; economic, business and regulatory conditions and other factors.
+Actual results may also effect the capitalization changes on earnings per share; the allowability of costs under government cost accounting divestitures or joint ventures; the timing and availability of future impact of acquisitions; the timing and availability of future government awards; economic, business and regulatory conditions and other factors.
 We disclaim any duty to update forward looking statements to reflect new developments.